 Smack in the middle are plenty of books with entertaining in mind, ranging from breezy pink cocktails spiked with rosé to more irreverent holiday treats that encourage aspiring hosts to set menorah “shots” on fire or age Eggnog for questionable spans of time.

 We’ve stacked up a dozen of the latest and greatest booze books of the season.
-Mix yourself a drink and start reading.
+Mix yourself a drink and start reading (or vice versa).